-It is important that all relevant sections of the application form are completed and all relevant annexes are attached together with the application form according to the template provided.
-In Section 4 of the application form either 4.1 or 4.2 or 4.3 should be filled in.
+It is important that all relevant sections of the application form are completed and all relevant annexes are attached.

 Applications are subject to an administrative validation on receipt.
 Incomplete applications will not be reviewed until the missing documentation is provided.
 In certain cases, the application may be returned to the applicant for re-submission.
 The 45-day timeline in the legislation is only applicable after positive validation of the application and excludes any clock-stops.